 - Traditional Japanese Weapons instructor – 8 years.

 - Student Athlete – Middle Linebacker – Duke University Football Team Letterman’s Club award winner – 1980 thru 1984.

-Assistant Instructors: Ben Yisreal (Brown Belt), Judith Wellen (Purple Belt), Hal Smith (Blue Belt), Haven Smith, Simon Ciprari, Adam Starks, Ben Herschel
+Assistant Instructors: Ben Yisreal (Brown Belt), Richard Smith (Brown Belt), Judith Wellen (Purple Belt), Hal Smith (Purple Belt); Youth Program Assistant Instructors: Haven Smith, Simon Ciprari, Adam Starks, Ben Herschel, Gavin Sapp

 NOTE: To obtain a Blue Belt in Jiu-jitsu, you must be 16 years old.
 To attain the rank of Black Belt, you must be 19.